 Recently I’ve come across a lot of people measuring themselves against others-in the gym, online, everywhere…

-It made me ask myself the question ‘How do we measure our own success & the success in others?'
+It made me ask myself the question ‘How do we measure our own success and the success in others?'

 When you are a regular gym goer, comfortable in your surroundings, you are more likely to measure up others by their impressive physiques or how much weight they are lifting.
 Whilst being surrounded by such people can be a positive, pushing you to train harder and enjoy the atmosphere of hard work, it can also create a sense of inferiority; ‘why can’t I lift that much?’ or ‘why do I not look like her when I come to gym just as much?’.